Paying off your mortgage shortfall

 When the property is sold, your lender will probably send you a detailed final financial statement.
 This will tell you whether any debt is still outstanding, and should include a detailed breakdown of all the costs involved.

 You may be contacted soon after the repossession to ask how you intend to repay the debt, although they may give you time to get back on your feet first.
 It is quite common for several years to pass before legal action to get back the money you owe is started.
-It is very important to get independent advice before you reply to any letters asking how you intend to pay off your debt.
+It is very important to get help from a debt adviser before you reply to any letters asking how you intend to pay off your debt.

 Mortgage indemnity guarantee